wp-plugins/eshop/readme.txt

 = Latest Update =

+Version 3.1.2

+*fixed* errors when product details contained quotation marks - these are now stripped out - however existing users may need to update each product that contains quotation marks in the product details.

 Version 3.1.1

 * *NEW* shortcode [eshop_empty_cart] to show some text when the cart is empty - see help page for details